Bilal Boutobba

-Bilal Boutobba (born 29 August 1998) is a French professional footballer who plays as a right winger for Chamois Niortais.
+Bilal Boutobba (born 29 August 1998) is a French professional footballer who plays as a right winger for Saudi club Al-Najma.

 Club career

 Marseille

-Born in Marseille and a youth product of Olympique de Marseille, Boutobba made his league debut on 14 December 2014 in a 1–0 away defeat against AS Monaco at the Stade Louis II, replacing Mario Lemina for the last six minutes of the game.
+Born in Marseille and a youth product of Marseille, Boutobba made his league debut on 14 December 2014 in a 1–0 away defeat against Monaco at the Stade Louis II, replacing Mario Lemina for the last six minutes of the game.
 In doing so, he became the youngest ever player to play an official match for Marseille, at the age of 16 years, 3 months and 15 days.
 The record was previously held by his teammate Jérémie Porsan-Clémenté, who was aged 16 years and 8 months on his debut earlier in the season.

 Sevilla

 On 18 June 2016, Boutobba confirmed that he would not be renewing his contract with Marseille and would instead be joining La Liga side Sevilla on a free transfer.
 On 7 July he joined them on a four-year deal, initially assigned to their reserve side.
-Boutobba made his debut in Segunda División on 10 September, replacing David Carmona for the final seven minutes of a 1–0 loss at CD Lugo.
+Boutobba made his debut in Segunda División on 10 September, replacing David Carmona for the final seven minutes of a 1–0 loss at Lugo.

 On 31 August 2018, Boutobba terminated his contract with Sevilla.

 Montpellier

-On 21 September 2018, Boutobba returned to Ligue 1 with Montpellier Montpellier HSC on an undisclosed contract.
+On 21 September 2018, Boutobba returned to Ligue 1 with Montpellier Montpellier on an undisclosed contract.
 He was assigned to their reserve team in Championnat National 3.
-He made his first-team debut on 24 February 2019, replacing Nicolas Cozza after an hour of a 4–2 home loss to Stade de Reims, and made one more appearance off the bench over the season.
+He made his first-team debut on 24 February 2019, replacing Nicolas Cozza after an hour of a 4–2 home loss to Reims, and made one more appearance off the bench over the season.

 Niort

-In August 2020, out of contract at Montpellier, Boutobba signed a three-year deal at Chamois Niortais F.C. in Ligue 2.
-He scored his first professional league goal on 7 November to open a 4–3 win at FC Sochaux-Montbéliard that put his team in first place.
+In August 2020, out of contract at Montpellier, Boutobba signed a three-year deal at Niort in Ligue 2.
+He scored his first professional league goal on 7 November to open a 4–3 win at Sochaux that put his team in first place.

+Al-Najma

+On 27 August 2025, Boutobba joined Saudi Pro League side Al-Najma.